Universal Freezing Transitions of Dipole-Conserving Chains

-Assume, for the sake of contradiction, that it is possible to start from an initial state satisfying \cref{eq:NoPropCond} and to propagate particles originally in $\mathcal{A}_R$ to the left of site $0$.
-From the point of view of the FES picture, this implies that in the auxiliary system $\tilde{S}$, the leftmost of the particles initially in $\mathcal{A}_R$ is mapped to a position $i_1$ in the FES that satisfies $i_1<0$.
-Due to the 2-color connectivity of Section \ref{sec:FES}, we know that the FES picture expansion from the initial state in $\mathcal{A}_R$ to the final auxiliary FES will occur independently within different subregions of the system.
-As stressed before, the particles in each of these subregions form a local BES in the final FES, with at most one pair of particles in each local BES separated by a sequence of $k-2$ holes and with no pairs separated by sequences of $k-1$ or more holes.

-Consider the leftmost of these local BESs, and say that it is constituted of $m$ particles in total.
-Since these particles only interacted amongst themselves during the expansion in $\tilde{S}$, they must have conserved their initial dipole moment, and by \cref{eq:NoPropCond} they must satisfy
+Assume, for the sake of contradiction, that it is possible to start from an initial state satisfying \eqref{eq:NoPropCond} and to propagate at least one particle originally in $\mathcal{A}_R$ to the left of site $0$.
+From the point of view of the FES picture, this implies that in the auxiliary system $\tilde{S}$, the leftmost of the particles initially in $\mathcal{A}_R$ is mapped to a position left of site 0 in the FES.
+Due to the 2-color connectivity of Section \ref{sec:FES}, we know that the expansion from the initial state in $\mathcal{A}_R$ to the final auxiliary FES will occur independently within different subregions of the system.
+As stressed before, the particles in each of these subregions form a particle-connected (PC) string (see glossary in \cref{tab:glossary}) in the final FES.
+Consider the leftmost of these PC strings, to which the leftmost particle belongs, and say that it is constituted of $m$ particles in total.
+Since these particles only interacted amongst themselves during the expansion to an FES, they must have conserved their initial local dipole moment $X_R$, which by \cref{eq:NoPropCond} must satisfy

-We next consider what local BES made of $m$ particles would have the highest possible dipole moment while satisfying $i_1<0$.
-Clearly, this is given by $i_1=-1$ and $i_j=(j-1)(k-2)$ for $j=2,\dots,m$.
-Hence, the leftmost local BES must have a dipole moment of at most
+We next consider what PC string made of $m$ particles would have the highest possible dipole moment while having a particle left of site 0.
+If we label the final positions of the particles as $i_1,\dots,i_m$, then clearly this PC string is given by $i_1=-1$ and $i_j=(j-1)(k-2)$ for $j=2,\dots,m$.
+Hence, the leftmost PC string in the FES must have a dipole moment of at most

 This is less than the lower bound in \cref{eq:lowerBound}, and so this propagation cannot happen.
 Hence, regardless of the value of $d$, particles that have initial positions satisfying \cref{eq:NoPropCond} cannot propagate left of site 0 by interacting solely among themselves.